stroke-angel-group/prehospital-stroke-triage-R/README.md

 ### `Folder: Evaluation`

-Here, we first load the best-performing models for all machine learning algorithms and compare their performance using ROC and PRC curves.
-In addition, following the TRIPOD-AI recommendations, we perform a risk group analysis and compare ROC curves stratified by sex (male/female) and by age groups.
+We compared the top-performing models using ROC and PRC curves.
+Following TRIPOD-AI standards, we conducted a risk group analysis by stratifying performance by sex and age.
+Furthermore, we visualized the stability of performance metrics across all models by comparing bootstrap distributions and confidence intervals.

 ### `Folder: Feature Importance`